-Question Yes No NA Comments ents Purchase orders and encumbrances Are purchase orders required for the purchase of all goods and services?
+Question Yes S S ¥ Comments How are deposit slips prepared and retained?
+How are deposit slips protected from modification after deposit?
+Are bank and cash reconciliations performed regularly?
+Indicate how often cash accounts are reconciled and who performed them.
+Is the reconciliation regularly reviewed by management?
+Indicate who reviews the reconciliation reports.
+Payroll and Accounts Payable Is there adequate separation of duty between payroll and accounts payable entry and the processing of checks, including the delivery of checks to employees and vendors?
+Purchase orders and encumbrances Are purchase orders required for the purchase of all goods and services?
 If not, explain.
 Does the district's financial system encumber all purchase orders?
 If not, please explain.
 Does the district's financial system encumber all salaries?
 If not, which salaries are not encumbered?
 Does the district's financial system encumber all benefits?
 If not, which benefits are not encumbered?
-Are all encumbrances liquidated at year-end? • If all encumbrances are not liquidated at year-end, how does the district determine that they are still valid?
+Are all encumbrances liquidated at year-end?
+If all encumbrances are not liquidated at year-end, how does the district determine that they are still valid?
 Construction Does the district record the retainage payable as it is incurred (as invoices are received from the contractor)?
 How does the district deal with significant cost overruns in a construction budget?
 Are line-item reserves adequate?
 What reserve percentage is used?
 Who is responsible for project closeout and obtaining vendor warranties?